USS Bashaw: 1951–1969

 Bashaw reverted to her original designation, SS-241, in August 1959.
 She was redesignated as an auxiliary submarine, AGSS-241, on 1 September 1962.
 In October 1962, she ended a lengthy transpacific training cruise with her arrival at the 1962 World's Fair in Seattle, Washington.
-She returned to Hawaii to enter the Pearl Harbor Naval Shipyard in April 1963 for a four-month overhaul.

-Bashaw deployed to the Western Pacific in August 1964 after the Gulf of Tonkin incident, in which North Vietnamese Navy torpedo boats confronted the U.S. Navy destroyers USS Maddox (DD-731) on 2 August and may have confronted the destroyer USS Turner Joy (DD-951) on 4 August.
-Bashaw was one of several submarines alerted for support during retaliatory air strikes on North Vietnam by U.S. forces, but she ended the cruise in October 1964 without incident.

-Bashaw′s home port reverted to San Diego, but she continued to deploy to the western Pacific in 1965.
-She patrolled in the Gulf of Tonkin as the American involvement in thee Vietnam War escalated.
-Upon her return to San Diego on 21 December 1965, she resumed antisubmarine warfare training operations until she entered the Hunters Point Naval Shipyard on 16 May 1966 for a four-month overhaul.

-Bashaw continued her routine of western Pacific deployments alternating with antisubmarine warfare training until the results of an operations readiness inspection on 3 July 1969 determined that she was too old to continue naval service.
+She returned to Hawaii to enter the Pearl Harbor Naval Shipyard in April 1963 for a four-month overhaul.Bashaw deployed to the Western Pacific in August 1964 after the Gulf of Tonkin incident, in which North Vietnamese Navy torpedo boats confronted the U.S. Navy destroyers USS Maddox (DD-731) on 2 August and may have confronted the destroyer USS Turner Joy (DD-951) on 4 August.
+Bashaw was one of several submarines alerted for support during retaliatory air strikes on North Vietnam by U.S. forces, but she ended the cruise in October 1964 without incident.Bashaw′s home port reverted to San Diego, but she continued to deploy to the western Pacific in 1965.
+She patrolled in the Gulf of Tonkin as the American involvement in the Vietnam War escalated.
+Upon her return to San Diego on 21 December 1965, she resumed antisubmarine warfare training operations until she entered the Hunters Point Naval Shipyard on 16 May 1966 for a four-month overhaul.Bashaw continued her routine of western Pacific deployments alternating with antisubmarine warfare training until the results of an operations readiness inspection on 3 July 1969 determined that she was too old to continue naval service.